Most undergraduate students will have completed further education studies in the form of A-levels, BTECs or equivalent qualifications.

 - LLM (Master of Law) Top-up

 - MBA (Master of Business Administration)

-You do not have to study for a master's degree immediately after finishing your bachelor's degree - many people opt for further study after they have begun their career in their chosen field, particularly if they feel it would enhance their career prospects, or if they wish to specialise in a particular area of expertise.
+You do not have to study for a postgraduate qualification immediately after finishing your bachelor's degree.
+Many people opt for further study after they have begun working in their chosen field, particularly if it could enhance their career prospects, or if they wish to move into or specialise in a particular area of work.

-Applications to enrol on postgraduate courses are made directly to the University.
+All applications to enrol on postgraduate courses are made directly to the University.
 Links to apply can be found on each individual postgraduate course page.